-Large present-day airports and air travel play a significant role in modern society.
-They facilitate trade, tourism, provide jobs, beneficial services, generate economic growth, complement country budgets.
-At the same, air transport is one of the riskiest and highly complex businesses.
-That is why comprehensive airport ground vehicles and assets tracking and monitoring are becoming not only an attractive option but a necessity.
+Today's major airports and air travel play an important role in modern society.
+They facilitate trade and tourism, provide jobs and useful services, generate economic growth and contribute to national budgets.
+At the same time, air transport is one of the riskiest and most complex businesses.
+This makes comprehensive tracking and monitoring of airport ground vehicles and assets not just an attractive option, but a necessity.

-The largest airports are the pacemaker of today’s life, filled with thousands of passengers, staff members, contractors, and security personnel, special ground vehicles, shuttles, ground support equipment, and plenty of valuable assets.
-According to Airports Council International’s (ACI) annual reports, the number of passengers has been served at the top 50 busiest airports worldwide is 44 to 110 million in the year 2019, and 15 to 44 million in 2020.
+The largest airports are the pacemakers of today’s life, filled with thousands of passengers, staff members, contractors, security personnel, special ground vehicles, shuttles, ground support equipment (GSE), and plenty of valuable assets.
+According to Airports Council International’s (ACI) annual reports, the number of passengers served at the top 50 busiest airports worldwide is 44 to 110 million in the year 2019, and 15 to 44 million in 2020.
 To some extent, these airports are cities of their own reaching a market value of billions of US dollars.

-Hence, is there any way to overcome these obstacles and rip the benefits of vehicle telematics, GPS location and other relevant data tracking, Bluetooth technology, and positioning indoors to optimise business operations in airports?
-Yes, it is, and that is where Teltonika Telematics wide range of products portfolio and expertise come in very handy.
+Hence, is there any way to overcome these obstacles and rip the benefits of vehicle telematics, GPS location and other relevant data tracking, Bluetooth® technology, and positioning indoors to optimise business operations in airports?
+Yes, it is, and that is where Teltonika Telematics wide range of product portfolio and expertise come in very handy.

-To make it easier to grasp the concept, we structured the solution in three parts - ground vehicle and equipment tracking, indoor tracking solutions, and drivers and operators tracking.
+To make it easier to grasp the concept, we structured the solution in three parts - ground vehicle and equipment tracking, indoor tracking solutions, and driver and operator tracking.
 Let's go through them in more detail...

-To achieve that with minimum effort and maximum results, we use here the PROFESSIONAL category Teltonika vehicle tracker FMM640.
-This is a comprehensive terminal for professional applications designed and manufactured for complex and the most demanding vehicle tracking solutions, where one GPS device can effectively perform multiple tasks and support various 3rd party devices to maximise fleet efficiency.
+To achieve that with minimum effort and maximum results, we use here the PROFESSIONAL category Teltonika vehicle tracker FMM650.
+This is a comprehensive terminal for professional applications designed and manufactured for complex and the most demanding vehicle tracking solutions, where one GPS device can effectively perform multiple tasks, and support various 3rd party devices to maximise fleet efficiency.

-Thanks to integrated FMS CAN Bus data (SAE J1939 protocol) and CAN Bus data (J1708 protocol) readings, abundant features including Bluetooth connectivity and usage scenarios set, the FMM640 model allows tracking sensible parameters of interest of all types of vehicles and equipment mentioned above (for instance, cargo pallets).
+Thanks to integrated FMS CAN bus data (SAE J1939 protocol) and CAN bus data (J1708 protocol) readings, abundant features including Bluetooth® connectivity and usage scenarios set, the FMM650 model allows tracking sensible parameters of interest of all diesel and electric types of vehicles and equipment mentioned above.
 Afterwards, the Teltonika GPS device sends the gathered data, combined with its GNSS location details, to a dedicated server for timely analysis, monitoring, and unbiased decision-making based on actual data.

-The outcome?
-The major advantages are maximised airport ground fleet productivity, highly improved workers’ safety and discipline, optimised workflow, vehicle utilisation and preventive maintenance procedures, reduced downtime, waste of time and precious company recourses, etc. It helps to optimise important airport ground fleet-related routines, may significantly improve operational cost, business efficiency, and return on investment.
+The result?
+The main benefits are maximised airport ground fleet productivity, greatly improved worker safety and discipline, optimised workflow, vehicle utilisation and preventive maintenance procedures, reduced downtime, wasted time and valuable company resources, etc. It helps to optimise key routines associated with the airport ground fleet and can significantly improve operating costs, business efficiency and return on investment.

 Indoor tracking.
-Here we discuss further indoor positioning, tracking and navigation in airports specifically for Teltonika GPS trackers in a combination with Bluetooth Low Energy beacons, small ID radio transmitters.
+Here we discuss further indoor positioning, tracking and navigation in airports specifically for Teltonika GPS trackers in combination with Bluetooth® Low Energy beacons, small ID radio transmitters.
 They repeatedly transmit signals unique to each of them and GPS devices read and identify every one of them.
-Bluetooth connectivity is used here because GPS signals often are not accurate enough to be practical indoors or in narrow streets and gaps as they diminish and scatter.
+Bluetooth® connectivity is used here because GPS signals often are not accurate enough to be practical indoors or in narrow streets and gaps as they diminish and scatter.

 Teltonika GPS trackers support up to 100 beacons at a time and each of them will continuously work, depending on the model, around 2 to 10 years on a single battery.
 Possibilities and benefits are remarkable - airport hand trolleys and wheelchairs tracking, various items tracking on container loaders and luggage transporters, staff personal transporters, tracking of expensive tools in the hangars and workshops, coordination of security, contractors or any other workforces, etc. Learn more about how it works here.

-The key advantages - way better organised operational, administrative procedures and utilisation of premises, reduced search times, theft protection and management of airport, personnel and passenger assets, increased people’s safety and timing accuracy, considerable cost savings, improved customer service and reputation.
+The key benefits - far better organisation of operations, administration, and space utilisation, reduced search times, theft protection and management of the airport, staff and passenger assets, increased security and timing accuracy, significant cost savings, improved customer service and reputation.

 Automated drivers’ and operators’ identification and time tracking.
-To address this considerable challenge and assist airport management to run a business smoothly and efficiently, we suggest a practical present-day solution - an automated drivers’ identification and working hours measuring system utilising GPS trackers mounted on ground vehicles and relevant accessories for this matter.
+To address this significant challenge and help airport management run a smooth and efficient business, we propose a practical, present-day solution - an automated driver identification and timekeeping system using GPS trackers mounted on ground vehicles and related accessories.

 Here to add, based on comprehensive data gathering and dedicated 3rd party software, the method allows not only unquestionable identification but to calculate automatically and precisely lunch break deductions, holidays, sickness absence, overtime, downtime, travel times to a project site, relevant expenses, allowances, evaluate workforce discipline, etc.